yiransheng/basic_rs/README.md

 There are some minor penalties to node and js versions due to communicating via stdin/stdout.
-However, the pattern still holds if iteration is increased from 1000 to 1000_000 and without IO barrier.
-Only difference is, on my machine, nodejs gets significantly faster and outperforms rust code, as the javaScript JIT is particularly suitable for optimizing this type of code.
+However, the pattern still holds if iteration is increased from 1000 to 1000_000 and without IO barrier (Note nodejs version is faster than rust, as V8 JIT is particularly good for this type of code).